“dol”: a korean baby’s first birthday

-razel is the first pinay i met here in korea… she lives in ilsan, goyang city which is more than an hour from where i live by subway… although the venue is a little bit far, i still made it a point to attend since it’s a really important occassion…
+Razel is the first pinay i met here in korea.
+She lives in Ilsan, Goyang City which is more than an hour from where I live by subway.
+Although the venue is a little bit far, I still made it a point to attend since it’s a really important occasion.

-when i came in, there were less than ten people… the guests were just starting to arrive, razel’s husband’s korean friends, razel’s filipina friends and caucasian co-workers… razel and her children (a pre-schooler girl and the baby boy) were wearing hanbok or the traditional korean gowns while her husband was in a suit… after greeting my friends who came before me, i went straight to the buffet tables… there was quite a long line to where the sushi (chobap in korean) are… there were different kinds of food to satisfy every hunger… i went straight to where the meats and sweets are… i went for a second round to get some pasta and “hobak juk” (pumpkin soup)…
+When I came in, there were less than ten people.
+The guests were just starting to arrive: Razel’s husband’s korean friends, her Filipina friends and Caucasian co-workers.
+Razel and her children (a pre-schooler girl and the baby boy) were wearing hanbok or the traditional korean gowns while her husband was in a suit.
+After greeting my friends who came before me, I went straight to the buffet tables.
+There was quite a long line to where the sushi (chobap in korean) were.
+There were different kinds of food to satisfy every palate.
+I went straight to where the meats and sweets were.
+I went for a second round to get some pasta and “hobak juk” (pumpkin soup).

 Your entries really enlighten me with life in Korea… Quite interesting… (: